-Will my child receive individual therapies (speech, OT, PT)?
+Will my child receive individual therapies (speech, occupational, physical)?

 Speech therapy is provided in small groups if indicated on the IEP.
-OT and PT are provided if there is an educational need to access the curriculum as indicated on the IEP.
+Occupational therapy and physical therapy are provided if there is an educational need to access the curriculum as indicated on the IEP.

-No, the school does not provided ABA therapy.
+No, the school does not provide ABA therapy.
 If arranged with your child’s school, your private ABA therapist may be able to access the classroom on a limited basis during the day.

-If I choose to not send my child to PreKl, can he/she receive the IEP services at home, preschool, or daycare?
+If I choose to not send my child to prekindergarten, can he/she receive the IEP services at home, preschool, or daycare?